 If you’ve been following tech news lately, you may have heard that Facebook is actively working to develop a new cryptocurrency called Libra.
 If all goes according to plan, this new digital currency will allow users to purchase items and send money with almost no fees.

 There’s a lot to learn about this new project.
-So we’ve compiled a beginner’s guide to Libra to help you have a better understanding of how this new cryptocurrency could become the future of money.
+So we’ve compiled this beginner’s guide to Libra to help you have a better understanding of how this new cryptocurrency could become the future of money.

 What is Libra?

 To put it short and simple, Libra is a new cryptocurrency created by Facebook.
-But Libra doesn’t standalone, it’s multiple things, to be specific it’s three entities, the Libra currency, the Libra Association, and the Libra Blockchain.
+But Libra doesn’t stand alone, it’s multiple things.
+To be specific, it’s three entities: the Libra currency, the Libra Association, and the Libra Blockchain.
 To go deeper and understand all the ins and outs, let’s take a look at the big picture here.

 Libra is a blockchain-based new digital currency that was announced by Facebook co-founder and CEO Mark Zuckerberg back in June 2019.
 The project has a launch date of early 2020 and will be run by a Switzerland-based nonprofit foundation called the Libra Association, which aims to make this new crypto accessible, stable, and secure for everyone.